-The current climate has been marked by disruption, uncertainty, and incredible transformation.
 To keep up with customers and competitors, businesses have accelerated their digital technologies and reinvented their ways of working.
-These organisations are now starting to arrive at a new frontier that’s both familiar and strange, where workforces are more empowered than ever, AI promises bold solutions, and the customer is at the centre of it all.
+These organisations are now starting to arrive at a new frontier that’s both familiar and strange.
+Workforces are more empowered than ever, AI promises bold solutions, and the customer is at the centre of it all.

-To find out how organisations can thrive in the age of the digital imperative, Salesforce hosted an Executive Club virtual roundtable with renowned IT Trailblazer Nancy Rademaker and some of Belgium’s top business leaders.
+To find out how organisations can thrive in the age of the digital imperative, Salesforce hosted an Executive Club virtual roundtable with Nancy Rademaker, International Keynote Speaker & Co-Founder at Drawify.

-Here are some of the highlights from their animated and open discussion about the future of business, the power of digitalisation, and the limitless possibilities of AI.
+Here are some of the highlights from our animated and open discussion about the future of business, the power of digitalisation, and the limitless possibilities of AI.

 It is important to remember that while today’s workforces may be decentralised, they should not feel disconnected.
 Encouraging communication among remote employees is vital – after all, it is hard to keep customers engaged if the employees are not.